eclipse-tractusx/item-relationship-service/docs/concept/#894-Efficient-orchestration-of-edc-negotiations/#894-Efficient-orchestration-of-edc-negotiations.md

 To prevent too many parallel requests to the EDC, an ExecutorService handles the catalog requests and negotiations with a defined thread pool.

-To cache the currently ongoing negotiations, a ConcurrentHashMap with EDC AssetIds as key can be used.
+To store the currently ongoing negotiations, a Cache with EDC AssetIds as key can be used.
+For a first MVP an in-memory Cache (e.g. ConcurrentHashMap) can be used.
 Due to the asynchronous process within NegotiationOrchestrator, the future EDR can be created and added to the cache as soon as the method is called and will be removed only after the negotiation is completed.
-In addition, a time to live can be added for cleanup.
+In addition, a configurable time to live should be added to the stored EDR.
+This enables a cleanup mechanism to remove outdated EDRs from the cache which will ensure that a new negotiation will take place after the defined TTL.

 To cache EDR tokens, the EndpointDataReferenceCacheService can be used.
 The caching service wraps EDR tokens into an object with a state indicating if the token is valid (i.e. can be used directly to authenticate the dataplane request)